M2TMRN/dart_build/README.md

 ``` shell script
 flutter packages pub run build_runner watch
 ```
-* Json mapper class is generated at src/customer.g.dart
+* Json mapper class is generated at _src/customer.g.dart_

 All Json serializable fields are configured in pubspec.yaml.
 Some, but not all are by default true, but you can change that.
 Check out keys for the options at
 [More details on json_serializable](https://pub.dev/packages/json_serializable)

+At the moment it is not possible to change destination path automatically, so unless you want source code to became dirty fast, you can move it manually.